zoomed in mold spores

 Weird Skin Sensations

-This is again related to how much Mold Toxins can hurt the nervous system.
+This hypersensitivity may be related to how mold toxins can hurt the nervous system.

 Some people can become very sensitive to light and sound.
 Some people have more trouble with supplements, medications, or foods.